magarenzo/Simple-Shift-Cipher/README.md

 Michael A. Agarenzo

-This was created as an assignment in CSC381 (Applied Cryptography)
+This was originally created as an assignment in CSC381 (Applied Cryptography)